JollyMort/monero-research/Monero Dynamic Block Size and Dynamic Minimum Fee/Monero Dynamic Block Size and Dynamic Minimum Fee - DRAFT.md

 We will analyze the formulas currently in use and impact of different fee multipliers on neutral and optimum strategies for the miners and observe how they're independent of the network state.
 We will demonstrate how the current formulas incentivise a steady block size growth at a rate of 0.6%, as long as there's a pool of transactions offering the minimum fee to draw from.

-Further, we will show how the ratio between typical transaction size and minimum block size affects the effectiveness of the formulas by making block size increases discrete.
+Further, we will show how the ratio between typical transaction size and minimum block size negatively affects the effectiveness of the formulas by making block size increases discrete.
 To address this problem, modified formulas are presented and recommendation made for any future changes in typical transaction sizes.

 Conclusion is that present dynamic block size penalty formula doesn't work as intended in situations where typical transaction size is close to median block size.
 The penalty formula must be changed to allow smooth transition into a network state where median block size will be sufficiently greater than the typical transaction size.